 The Facility for Laboratory Reconnection Experiments (FLARE) is a new intermediate laboratory facility currently under testing at Princeton University by a consortium of five universities (Princeton University, University of California - Berkeley, University of California - Los Angeles, University of Maryland, University of Wisconsin - Madison) and two Department of Energy (DoE) national laboratories [Princeton Plasma Physics Laboratory (PPPL) and Los Alamos National Laboratory (LANL)].
 This facility, upon completion, will be located at the PPPL.
 The design is based on the smaller device, Magnetic Reconnection Experiment (MRX).
 The goal of FLARE is to provide experimental accesses to new regimes of the magnetic reconnection process and related phenomena directly relevant to heliophysics, astrophysics, and fusion plasmas.
 Click here to learn more about magnetic reconnection.

 FLARE device construction is funded by the NSF

 of Maryland, and University

 of Wisconsin - Madison.
-The construction is expected to
+The construction has been

-finish in 2017.
-The facility support is provided by Department
+finished in December 2017.
+The facility support is provided by Princeton